Real Client Testimonials

 • For “defective” county roads, bridges, or culverts claims against county road commissions (i.e., the board of county road commissioners), notice of the injury and the “manner in which it occurred” must be served on the “clerk” and the “chairperson of the board of county road commissioners” “within 60 days after the occurrence of the injury.”
 (MCL 224.21(3))

-If you were injured in a motorcycle accident caused by a road defect and you have questions about your legal rights, you can call toll free anytime 24/7 at (800) 968-1001 for a free consultation with one of our experienced attorneys.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you were injured in a motorcycle accident caused by a road defect call now (800) 968-1001 for a free consultation with an experienced motorycle accident lawyer.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.